Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

 **01.18.2020**
     - working on twitter allauth in another project, then see about the easiest way of implementing with class
     - Almost finished tutorial on allauth for twitter, had to submit review to get an API key, finish from there.

+**01.19.2020**
+    - For Multiple image posts, were going to make two or three more models, a Post and a Image that is OnetoOne with post.

+**01.20.2020**
+    - FOLLOWED A STUPID-BUTT TUTORIAL THAT TOOK FOREVER TO DO AND IN THE ND SHE LEFT OUT STUFF.
+COME ON.
+        - Got it to work on the TwitterAllauth_2.0...
+Only took a few minutes.
+(Faceslap)

+    - INTEGRATE ALLAUTH AT SOME POINT

+    - Work on forms now